mitch-haraldsson/greenLicense/README.md

 java -jar manager.jar keypair create --name "MyCoolSoftware Version 1.0" --size 4096
 ```

-This creates a key with the human-readable name "MyCoolSoftware Version 1.0" and a key size of 4096.
+This creates a key with the human-readable name `MyCoolSoftware Version 1.0` and a key size of `4096`.
 As a result of this
 operation you receive an ID.
 Let's assume it is `3a6b01bd-5f11-4cbe-87c4-c527895728a9`.
 This ID is used to identify your
 key.
 Save this ID for the next step.